 Keeping this in mind, it should be easy to remember that where must be a question word.
 That only leaves were: the past tense of the verb to be.

-there vs. their vs. they’re
+There vs. their vs. they’re

 Now that we know how to tell where and were apart, the word there is no longer a problem, because it is spelled almost exactly like the question it answers: “Where?”
 “There!” – So remember: The “h” signals, in this case, either the question word or the answer to it.